 Exclusions based on the norms-based RI criteria.
-The Sub-Fund, as per the Management Company's norms-based responsible investment criteria, will exclude investment in issuers involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands production.
+The Sub-Fund, as per the Management Company's norms-based responsible investment criteria, will exclude investment in issuers involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining, oil sands production, gambling, weapons, adult entertainment, fur & speciality leather, arctic drilling, shale oil & gas.
 Adherence to the norms-based responsible investment criteria is based on pre-set revenue thresholds, as stated in the Management Company's Responsible Investment Policy, and relies on third-party data.
 For the latest thresholds and activities, please refer to the Management Company's Responsible Investment Policy available on the website.

 Carbon intensity.
-Average weighted carbon intensity lower than the Index/Benchmark
+Average weighted carbon intensity lower than the Index/Benchmark Waste intensity.
+Average weighted waste intensity lower than the Index/Benchmark